codebuster22/wits-staking-contracts/README.md

 ## Deployments:
 1. Find the contract deployments in `deployments.json`
 2. Indexer is deployed on railway.
-Indexer can be accessed at: https://abs-indexer-testnet-production.up.railway.app/
+Indexer can be accessed at: https://abs-indexer-testnet-production.up.railway.app/.
+Check out the docs here to deploy the indexer: [Deploy Ponder](https://ponder.sh/docs/production/deploy)
 3. Find the ABIs in `exports/WitsStaking.json`.
 4. Use viem to fetch erc721abi.